grimradical/docker-puppet-rack/README.md

 There is a single container running unicorn and N ruby puppet daemons.
 This container should expose port 8140 only to an upstream reverse-proxy.
-This container expects a volume mounted into /etc/puppetlabs/puppet/ssl that has appropriate CA, cert, and key material for your installation.
-The container expects a volume mounted at /etc/puppetlabs/code containing the actual puppet code for this installation.
+This container expects a volume mounted into `/etc/puppetlabs/puppet/ssl` that has appropriate CA, cert, and key material for your installation.
+The container expects a volume mounted at `/etc/puppetlabs/code` containing the actual puppet code for this installation.

 There is another container running nginx, that handles SSL termination, reverse-proxying, and load-balancing.
 Port 8140 on this container can be exposed to the world; this is the host/port that agents should connect to.
-This container expects a volume mounted at /app that contains your CA pubkey, CRL, server cert, and server key.
+This container expects a volume mounted at `/app` that contains your CA pubkey, CRL, server cert, and server key.

-The bootstrap-ssl script will help setup and populate the volumes these containers need.
+The `bootstrap-ssl` script will help setup and populate the volumes these containers need.

-The puppet script lets you run any puppet subcommand (e.g. "puppet cert --sign") against the SSL files contained in the volumes.
-It spins up a temporary container with our agent installed, mounts the SSL directory into /etc/puppetlabs/ssl, runs the specified subcommand, then terminates.
+The `puppet` script lets you run any puppet subcommand (e.g. `puppet cert --sign`) against the SSL files contained in the volumes.
+It spins up a temporary container with our agent installed, mounts the SSL directory into `/etc/puppetlabs/ssl`, runs the specified subcommand, then terminates.
 You can use this script for care and feeding of the puppet deployment.

 There is a docker-compose file in this repo that automatically maps the